Table of contents

 It is necessary to provide people with different methods to interpret my content, (especially people who are autistic, have learning disabilities, or may have limitations with reading text).

-2. SEO and Coding
+2. SEO and Coding.

 I must admit that I have not invested as much time as I should on my SEO strategy.
-Next year my goal is to learn more about it.
+Next year my goal is to learn more about SEO.
 I am a regular mother who is developing my blog on a budget, so it takes much longer to learn about canonical tags, coding and the technical side of blogging (I know what SEND, OT, EHCP and IEP mean if this helps?).

 Working out coding, well, I try my best, and now understand that being a content writer alone is not enough to sustain a blog.